-The succinct logo of Nautica actually hints at broad horizons and a sea of possibilities.
+The succinct Nautica logo actually hints at broad horizons and a sea of possibilities.
 It directly testifies to this, using just a single element, which, by the way, is highly recognizable even among those not familiar with the fashion brand.

 Meaning and History

-A year after the brand’s appearance, it was acquired by State-O-Maine, a clothing manufacturer.
+A year after its launch, the brand was acquired by State-O-Maine, a clothing manufacturer.
 Thanks to its accessible pricing policy, the newly acquired trademark became so well-known that the sewing enterprise decided to rename itself Nautica.
 This happened in 1994.
-Then, it was purchased by VF Corporation, which significantly expanded the assortment: now, the logo with a stylized sail decorates not only clothes but also other products, including perfumes, accessories, and home-use items.
+Then it was purchased by VF Corporation, which significantly expanded the assortment: now, the logo featuring a stylized sail decorates not only clothing but also other products, including perfumes, accessories, and home-use items.
 Nothing other than an allusion to a ship could be in it, as the name is related to sailing and the water element.

 What is Nautica?